Translating Terrorism in Bangladesh

 Trip One: Both parents must travel if married.
 Once you have met and accepted a child referral, your paperwork will be submitted for that child.

-Trip Two: Only one parent is required to make this second trip – the non-traveling parent must authorize him/her with notarized Power of Attorney to represent both of them in all procedures during the contact, signing documents, and immigration procedures for the visa.
+Trip Two: Only one parent is required to make this second trip – the non-traveling parent must authorize/other parent with a notarized Power of Attorney to represent both of them in all procedures during the contact, signing documents, and immigration procedures for the visa.
 Once the decision from the Bangladeshi court goes into force, travel arrangements will be made for you to return to Bangladesh for your visa interview at the US Embassy in Dhaka.
-The time between trip one and trip two will vary depending on various circumstances – you can tentatively expect 2-3 months between the two trips.
+The time between trips one and two will vary depending on various circumstances – you can expect 2-3 months between the two visits.

 Before you request a visa appointment, the child’s new birth certificate and passport must be obtained, as well as a No Objection Certificate.
 Then, you complete the DS-260 Visa form and submit it to the US Embassy in Dhaka for an interview.
 Once you have a scheduled appointment, but before the visa appointment, the child must obtain a visa medical exam at an approved clinic in Bangladesh.
 The Embassy must receive the full package with medical information from the clinic before the visa interview at the US Embassy.